vakarthik/vaw2025/slides.md

 # Demo - NextDNS

 <!--
-Explain: Pricing, Family option, block NRD
+- Pricing, Family option, block NRD
+- Some services just work, nextdns is one
 -->

 ---